HaoKang-Timmy/finetune/README.md

 ### 2.1 Table

-FT-Last: Only the last layer is being finetuned other parameters are frozen.
+FT-Last: only the last layer is being finetuned other parameters are frozen.

 TinyTL-B: only finetune bias and last layer